Costco Wholesale Australia, Pty. Ltd. Modern Slavery Statement

-Costco has a Supplier Code of Conduct (the “Code”), which prohibits human rights abuses in its supply chain.
-This Code is global in its scope and applies to all suppliers and their facilities, as well as our manufacturing facilities.
-It is derived in substantial part from the policies, standards, and conventions of the United Nations and the International Labour Organization, as well as other leading independent standards, such as the Responsible Business Alliance and Worldwide Responsible Accredited Production.
-Practices such as human trafficking, physical abuse, restricting freedom of movement, confiscation of passports and other documentation, unsafe work environments, failure to pay adequate wages, excessive or forced overtime, illegal child labour, and many other aspects of worker welfare are addressed by the Code.
-By signing Costco’s supplier agreement, the supplier warrants compliance with the Code, including by its sub-suppliers.
-We may acknowledge and accept a supplier's code as equivalent to our Code.
+Costco has a Supplier Code of Conduct (the "Code"), which prohibits human rights abuses in its supply chain.
+To align with international standards, the Code is derived in substantial part from the policies, standards, and conventions of the United Nations and the International Labour Organization, as well as other leading independent standards, such as the Responsible Business Alliance and Worldwide Responsible Accredited Production.
+Where any applicable laws and regulations are absent, or exceeded by the Code, Costco expects its suppliers to uphold the higher standard.
+Practices such as human trafficking, abuse, harassment, bribery or attempted bribery, restricting freedom of movement, confiscation of passports and other documentation, unsafe work environments, failure to pay adequate wages, excessive or forced overtime, illegal child labour, and many other aspects of worker welfare are addressed by the Code.
+This Code is global in its scope and applies to all suppliers, their facilities and their sub-suppliers.
+By signing Costco's supplier agreement, the supplier warrants compliance with the Code.
+Occasionally we accept a supplier's code as equivalent to our Code.

-We emphasize auditing suppliers of Kirkland Signature™ merchandise and suppliers whose product or country of origin poses an increased risk.
+Likewise, this risk assessment process informs our targeting of audits of supplier facilities against the Code standards.
+We prioritize suppliers of Kirkland SignatureTM merchandise and suppliers whose product or country of origin poses an increased risk.

 DUE DILIGENCE PROCESSES

-Costco requires audits to be conducted by a member of the Association of Professional Social Compliance Auditors (APSCA).
-As an industry association whose members represent a substantial majority of the Social Compliance audit industry, APSCA seeks to enhance the professionalism, consistency and credibility of those performing independent social compliance audits.
+With very few exceptions (which require Costco's approval), all audits are required to be conducted by a member of the Association of Professional Social Compliance Auditors (APSCA).
+As an industry association whose members represent a substantial majority of the Social Compliance audit industry, APSCA seeks to enhance the professionalism, consistency and credibility of independent social compliance auditors.

 ASSESSING THE EFFECTIVENESS OF OUR ACTIONS

-Costco’s audit program, which includes requiring corrective action plans to address violations, as well as follow-up audits when appropriate, is important for identifying and remediating indicators of forced labour and modern slavery.
+Costco's audit program, including the requirements for corrective action plans and follow-up audits, is essential for identifying and remediating indicators of forced labour and modern slavery.

-Because of the size and complexity of the Costco business and the rotating nature of our merchandise selection, our evaluation of compliance is selective.
-We continue to learn about the risks associated with modern slavery in our supply chains and to enhance our systems.
-We recognise that social compliance audits alone will not fully address the complex issues in global supply chains.
+Because of the size and complexity of the Costco business, our evaluation of compliance is intentionally selective.
+We continue to learn about the risks associated with modern slavery in our supply chains and to enhance our policies and programs.
+We recognise that social compliance audits alone will not fully address these complex issues.
 For these reasons, Costco has joined multiple efforts to help improve the working conditions of people within our supply chains, including multi-stakeholder initiatives such as the Seafood Task Force, the Equitable Food Initiative, the Responsible Sourcing Network, CIERTO, the Responsible Labor Initiative, Nirapon and the Responsible Minerals Initiative.
-We also use the engagements with members of these initiatives to continually assess the effectiveness of our requirements and processes, by discussing and benchmarking our Code and due diligence efforts more broadly.
-We refer you to our Sustainability Commitment for further details on each of these efforts and initiatives.
+We also use these engagements to periodically assess the effectiveness of our requirements and processes to and benchmark our Code and due diligence efforts more broadly.

-We seek to mitigate the impacts of COVID-19 on workers in our supply chains.
-With regard to worker safety, in fiscal 2020 we incorporated a COVID-19 Preparedness Observations Checklist in each of our on-site audits, which continues in use.
-This has helped educate suppliers on best practices for protecting their workforce and assess suppliers’ alignment with that guidance.
+We continue to seek to mitigate the impacts of COVID-19 on workers in our supply chains.
 Where circumstances have restricted the ability to conduct independent on-site audits, we offer suppliers a self-assessment (including a remote review of documentation) and worker survey.
-This is to further the safety and security of our suppliers’ workers and that of the auditors.
+This is to further the safety and security of our suppliers' workers and that of the auditors.

-In 2021, Costco continued our programs to educate our employees with relevant responsibilities on the importance of our Code through updated virtual training and in-person presentations to review our Code requirements.
+We focus on educating our employees with buying responsibilities on the importance of the Code and their role in supporting it, through updated virtual training and in-person presentations.

-Costco has considered the possibility of risks arising in relation to Costco Australia operations in Australia, as well as risks connected with product supply chains.
+Costco has considered the potential risks arising in relation to Costco Australia operations in Australia, as well as in supply chains.
 Costco Australia directly employs a very high proportion of its Australian workforce and is committed to observance of Australian employment laws.
-In those cases where Costco Australia relies on outside service providers, they are contractually required to comply with Australian employment law.
+Outside service providers are contractually required to comply with Australian employment law.

-This Statement was approved by the Board of Directors of Costco Wholesale Australia, Pty.
-Ltd. on 15 February 2022
+This Statement was Approved by the Board of Directors of Costco Wholesale Australia, Pty.
+Ltd. as of January 24, 2023.